markokajzer/discord-soundbot/README.md

 ## Configuration

+The bots prefix can be configured via `prefix`.

 You can configure the accepted file formats (via the `extensions` array) as well as the size of the accepted files (via the `size` given in bytes).

 The bot can also automatically delete `!<sound>` messages for you to reduce channel spam.
 For this, set `deleteMessages` to `true`.

-Check `config/default-example.json` for an example config and create a new file `default.json` with your desired configuration inside the `config` folder.

 To add an avatar to your bot, add a file called `avatar.png` to the `config/` folder and restart the bot.
 To remove the avatar, delete `avatar.png` and restart the bot.

+Check `config/default-example.json` for an example config and create a new file `default.json` with your desired configuration inside the `config` folder.